MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-bar-chart.md

   * Add objects to the property pane.
 * Packaging your visual -`pbiviz.json`

-## Add capabilities
+## Define capabilities

-The capabilities.json file is where we describe the visual to the host.
+The [`capabilities.json`](capabilities.md) file is where we describe the visual to the host.
 We tell it what kind of information to expect and what features the visual should have.

-### Defining data roles
+### Define data roles

 We want our bar chart to accept two types of variables:

-* Categorical data represented by the different bars
+* Categorical data that will be represented by the different bars on the chart
 * Numerical, or measured data which is represented by the height of each bar

 Make sure the `"dataRoles"` in your `capabilities.file` consists of the following lines: